WeTechHK/Universal-BCOS-DOC/source/advance/security.md

 ![Twitter link phishing](./twitterPhishingScam.png)

 There is a method for spoofing Twitter's (also known as X) link preview feature (unfurling) to potentially deceive users into thinking they are visiting a legitimate website.
-This technique exploits Twitter's mechanism for generating previews of URLs shared in tweets, and shows _from ethereum.org_ for example (shown above), when in fact they are being redirected to a malicious site.
+This technique exploits Twitter's mechanism for generating previews of URLs shared in tweets, and shows _from Universal BCOS.org_ for example (shown above), when in fact they are being redirected to a malicious site.

 Always check that you are on the right domain, especially after clicking a link.